brianmwhite/dotnetcore-docker-intro/command-reference.md

 # if you don't have git, download from here and unzip/copy to a convenient directory
 https://github.com/brianmwhite/dotnetcore-docker-intro/archive/master.zip

+# go to the newly created directory
+cd dotnetcore-docker-intro/

 # easily open a finder window
 open .

+cd ..

 # create a new webapi application
 mkdir d101